Proportionality and the Limits of Welfarism: The Core

 However, by a very similar reasoning we can reach a contradiction.
 Indeed, by our invariant each voter pays for her representatives in $W$ less than it would pay for her representatives in $T$ according to $\textsf{ps}$.
 Each voter form $S$ has fewer representatives, and thus they would have money to buy some not-yet selected candidate from $T$.
 This gives a contradiction and completes the proof. \end{proof}

-In \Cref{prop:x-not-core-priceable} in the appendix, we show that Rule X does not satisfy the core when we further relax the constraint to allow any deviations that are priceable, without requiring equal payments.
+In \Cref{prop:x-not-core-priceable} in the appendix, we show that Equal Shares does not satisfy the core when we further relax the constraint to allow any deviations that are priceable, without requiring equal payments.
+In particular, Equal Shares fails the core (with unconstrained deviations).